Five tips to guarantee career progression

 The ability to take responsibility for your actions at work is essential, whether it’s for the successes or for the failures.

 You might think that as long as you keep doing your job, progression will come naturally – but don’t assume.
-Competition for higher up positions is often strong, and if you don’t make more of an effort to stand out from the crowd, you could be undeservedly overlooked.
+Competition for higher-up positions is often strong, and if you don’t make more of an effort to stand out, you could be overlooked.

-Whatever field of work you’re in, putting in that extra bit of effort demonstrates your commitment to the company and the job you do – something that will always put your in your employer’s good books.
+Putting in that extra effort demonstrates your dedication to the company and will put you in your employer’s good books.

 Engaging in workplace politics can be tempting, especially if it means getting yourself ahead.
 But be warned.